 • “Download our App.”

 The greatest thing about LED digital signs is that they can be programmed to change the display or message at different times of the day.
 This is especially helpful if you have the same message up day after day.
-Trying incorporating a few different designs that say the same message.
+Trying incorporating a few different Digital Signage Design that say the same message.

 For example, if you run a restaurant, you can have the sign advertise lunch specials during the lunch rush hour, then around 5 pm switch over to the dinner menu.
 Having several different lunch and dinner designs will ensure that the sign doesn’t get boring and you lose user engagement.